 Course Content: The course syllabus follows National Association for Gifted Children standards and sessions will be facilitated by experts across the field of gifted education.

-Administrative Support Required: The teacher application requires a recommendation from a district administrator or principal and approval of the program fee.
+Administrative Support Required: The teacher application requires a recommendation from a district administrator or principal and a commitment to work collaboratively to assist participants with getting required informational sessions scheduled.

 Qualifications: To apply, you must be able to commit to the meeting schedule above and: